JoeyFitzpatrick/trunks.nvim/doc/roadmap_to_beta.md

 # Roadmap to Beta
-At the time of this writing, Ever.nvim is in alpha.
-This document shows what features, bug fixes, and improvements are needed for Ever.nvim to get to beta.
+At the time of this writing, Trunks.nvim is in alpha.
+This document shows what features, bug fixes, and improvements are needed for Trunks.nvim to get to beta.

 ## Features